w3c/wai-atag-report-tool/README.md

 ## Status

-This is currently in an early prototype phase.
+This project is an early prototype.

 ## Development